 and other private nursing agencies.

-Your American Cancer Society may also provide information about
+- Your American Cancer Society may also provide information about these services.

 several private nursing services to compare prices and services.